Video Slovakian prime minister shot in assassination attempt, rushed to hospital

 Slovakian prime minister shot in assassination attempt, rushed to hospital

-Slovakian Prime Minister Robert Fico, 59, was shot in the abdomen in an assassination attempt in the town of Handlova on Wednesday, according to a government official.
+Slovakia Prime Minister Robert Fico is in "life-threatening" condition after being shot in an assassination attempt on Wednesday, according to government officials.

 May 15, 2024